Working in Nigeria?

-As we have outlined in our article on Moving to Nigeria, the only way to legally work in Nigeria is acquiring a CERPAC.
+As we have outlined in our article on Moving to Nigeria, the only way to legally work in Nigeria is by acquiring a CERPAC.
 This document is a combined residency and work permit, and it is the responsibility of your future employer to guide you through the necessary steps.

 Although the process involves a lot of paperwork, it should not be too troublesome for expats.
 Keep in mind that the CERPAC is tied to a specific job.
 If you decide to change jobs, you need to re-apply.

-An employment contract is prerequisite to the CERPAC.
-Thus, you will not be able to look for work after arriving in Nigeria, but this is probably not a step that not many expats will consider anyway.
+An employment contract is a prerequisite for obtaining a CERPAC.
+Thus, you will not be able to look for work after arriving in Nigeria, but this is probably not a step that many expats will consider anyway.

 It is always best to gather information about openings in the Nigerian branches of large corporations or to ask your current employer about possible transfers.
 The Nigerian branch of your home country’s Chamber of Commerce might be a very useful source of information as well.

 Please keep in mind that Nigeria is infamous for the “419 scam”, named after its number in the Nigerian penal code.
 These are confidence tricks, mostly sent out via email, and they vary in strategy.
 In one form, they offer lucrative jobs in well-known companies you can start right away, without applying for a visa first.
 All you have to do is to transfer a sum of money (usually a few hundred to thousand USD), so your future company can set up everything for your arrival.

 Of course, you may ask yourself why a large company would need to borrow money from future employees.
-Please never reply to any emails asking for money transfer or offer jobs that are almost ‘too good to be true’.
-It usually is.
+Please never reply to any emails asking you to transfer money or offering jobs that are almost “too good to be true”.
+They usually are.

 Oil companies have been a prime choice for expats for decades.
 Although the security situation in the Niger Delta is often problematic, there is a steady need for highly qualified expats in the oil industry.
 Construction and communications are also popular expat sectors.